Trini-Maria Katakwe is a

 First Class Honours

-Adidas, Ad Lib Gallery, Chicago Architecture Biennale, Chicago Cultural Center, Christian Aid, Enfield Council, Es Devlin Studio, Ezra Collective, GUAP Magazine, HSBC, ITV, Limbo Accra, RULA, Saatchi Gallery, Somerset House, The North Face, University of the Arts London
+Adidas, Ad Lib Gallery, Chicago Architecture Biennale, Chicago Cultural Center, Christian Aid, Enfield Council, Es Devlin Studio, Ezra Collective, GUAP Magazine, HSBC, ITV, Limbo Accra, Mayor of London, RULA, Saatchi Gallery, Somerset House, The North Face, University of the Arts London